Nigeria Offshore Accident Attorney

-If you are seriously injured while working for a U.S. company offshore Nigeria, you need an experienced Jones Act lawyer familiar with overseas offshore worker injuries.
-We at Arnold & Itkin LLP are experienced at assisting American oil industry workers injured offshore overseas in places like Nigeria.
-Often overseas accidents are caused by lack of focus on safety, lack of proper training for workers, or failure to perform routine maintenance.
-We are skilled trial lawyers committed to helping injured American workers obtain compensation for injuries caused by negligent employers or co-workers overseas, including offshore Nigeria.
-We have been successful at bringing claims back to U.S. courts, where rig workers’ legal rights are best advocated.
+If you are seriously hurt while working for a U.S. company offshore Nigeria, you need a Jones Act lawyer familiar with overseas offshore worker injuries.
+We at Arnold & Itkin are experienced at assisting American oil industry workers injured overseas in places like Nigeria.
+Often, overseas accidents are caused by lack of focus on safety, lack of proper training for workers, or failure to perform routine maintenance.
+We are skilled lawyers committed to helping injured American workers obtain compensation for injuries caused by negligent employers or co-workers overseas, including Nigeria.
+We have been successful at bringing claims back to U.S. courts, where workers’ legal rights are best protected.

 A number of U.S.-based and international oil companies are exploring offshore Nigeria, employing skilled American rig workers in foreign waters in the Gulf of Guinea and Bight of Benin.
-Companies producing oil offshore of Nigeria include Exxon Mobil, Chevron, Shell, and Conoco Phillips.
-Exxon Mobil produces about 800,000 billion barrels of oil per day, and most of its production is offshore.
+Companies producing oil offshore of Nigeria include Exxonmobil, Chevron, Shell, and Conoco Phillips.
+Exxonmobil produces about 800,000 billion barrels of oil per day; most of its production is offshore.
 Meanwhile, Chevron has about 600,000 billion barrels per day of production capacity.
 Nigeria has an estimated 37 billion barrels of oil reserves offshore in the Bight of Benin, the Gulf of Guinea and the Bight of Bonny, as well as in the Niger River Delta.
 Nigeria produced more than 2.2 billion barrels of oil per day in 2009, making it Africa’s largest oil producer, according to the U.S. Energy Information Administration.
 Approximately 40% of Nigeria’s oil is imported by the US.

 Rig workers working offshore of Nigeria can get seriously injured by being struck by heavy equipment, by a slip and fall, or by a fire or explosion.
 For example, in July 2010, the Jack Ryan drillship operating in the Akpo oilfield in deepwater off the coast of Nigeria was carrying out equipment testing when a load-bearing pin on the crane boom failed.
 Three rig workers fell overboard, one to his death, underscoring the consequences of complacency and lack of attention to safety.
 You can suffer a serious injury in foreign waters whether you have a drilling job, a floorman’s job, a roustabout job, a rig welder job, a rig mechanic job, an FPSO job, or a rig catering job.
 Any type of serious injury accident may be caused by negligence on the part of an employer to proper maintenance and safety training for workers.

-If you are seriously injured while working overseas for a U.S. company offshore Nigeria, you need a maritime lawyer experienced at handling overseas claims.
-You may be entitled to compensation for injuries caused by the negligence of an employer or co-worker.
+If you are seriously injured, you need a maritime lawyer experienced at handling overseas claims.
 You need an aggressive lawyer familiar with overseas offshore worker injuries to advocate for your rights.
-We are committed to assisting American workers injured overseas in Nigeria and other foreign waters.
-We are skilled trial lawyers committed to helping injured American workers obtain compensation for injuries caused by negligent employers or co-workers overseas.
+At Arnold & Itkin, our legal team is fully committed to assisting American workers who have been injured while overseas in Nigeria and other foreign waters.
+Our team is composed of skilled trial lawyers committed to helping injured American workers obtain compensation for injuries caused by negligent employers or co-workers overseas.
 We have helped numerous offshore workers recover after a catastrophic accident and move on with their lives.
 Our personal injury attorneys and support staff will work with you to take care of your immediate needs for medical care, counseling, and financial assistance while we prepare your case.